Natha Sampradaya: Gurus, siddhas, naths

-Matsyendranath
+Matsyendranatha

-The establishment of the Naths as a distinct historical sect purportedly began around the 8th or 9th century with a simple fisherman, Matsyendranath (sometimes called Minanath, who may be identified with or called the father of Matsyendranath in some sources).
+The establishment of the Naths as a distinct historical sect purportedly began around the 8th or 9th century with a simple fisherman, Matsyendranatha (sometimes called Minanath, who may be identified with or called the father of Matsyendranatha in some sources).

 One of earliest known Hatha text Kaula Jnana Nirnaya is attributed to Matsyendra, and dated to the last centuries of the 1st millennium CE.
 Other texts attributed to him include the Akulavira tantra, Kulananda tantra and Jnana karika.

-Gorakshanath
+Gorakshanatha

-Gorakshanath is considered a Maha-yogi (or great yogi) in the Hindu tradition.
+Gorakshanatha is considered a Maha-yogi (or great yogi) in the Hindu tradition.
 Within the Nath tradition, he has been a revered figure, with Nath hagiography describing him as a superhuman who appeared on earth several times.
 The matha and the city of Gorakhpur in Uttar Pradesh is named after him.
 The Gurkhas of Nepal and Indian Gorkha take their name after him, as does Gorkha, a historical district of Nepal.
 The monastery and the temple in Gorakhpur perform various cultural and social activities and serves as the cultural hub of the city, and publishes texts on the philosophy of Gorakhnath.
-Gorakshanath did not emphasize a specific metaphysical theory or a particular Truth, but emphasized that the search for Truth and spiritual life is valuable and a normal goal of man.
-Gorakshanath championed Yoga, spiritual discipline and an ethical life of self-determination as a means to reaching siddha state, samadhi and one's own spiritual truths.
-Gorakshanath, his ideas and yogis have been highly popular in rural India, with monasteries and temples dedicated to him found across the country, particularly in the eponymous city of Gorakhpur, whereas among urban elites, the movement founded by Gorakhnath has been ridiculed.
+Gorakshanatha did not emphasize a specific metaphysical theory or a particular Truth, but emphasized that the search for Truth and spiritual life is valuable and a normal goal of man.
+Gorakshanatha championed Yoga, spiritual discipline and an ethical life of self-determination as a means to reaching siddha state, samadhi and one's own spiritual truths.
+Gorakshanatha, his ideas and yogis have been highly popular in rural India, with monasteries and temples dedicated to him found across the country, particularly in the eponymous city of Gorakhpur, whereas among urban elites, the movement founded by Gorakhnath has been ridiculed.

 Aims

 According to Muller-Ortega (1989: p.
 37), the primary aim of the ancient Nath Siddhas was to achieve liberation or jivan-mukti while alive, and ultimately "paramukti" which it defined as the state of liberation in the current life and into a divine state upon death.
+Muller-Ortega describes this as embodied realization: "It also allows the jivanmukta to become an embodied, powerful siddha, who possesses not just an ultimate vision, but is empowered by that vision to act and create as Siva himself".
 The Natha Sampradaya is an initiatory Guru-shishya tradition.

 According to contemporary Nath Guru, Mahendranath, another aim is to avoid reincarnation.
 In The Magick Path of Tantra, he wrote about several of the aims of the Naths:

 Our aims in life are to enjoy peace, freedom, and happiness in this life, but also to avoid rebirth onto this Earth plane.
 All this depends not on divine benevolence, but on the way we ourselves think and act.